 Step 2: Type osk in the Open field, and click OK.
 Then the On-Screen keyboard will open.

 Way 3: from Start menu

 Step 1: Bring up the Windows 10 Start menu by clicking the Windows button or by pressing the Windows key on your physical keyboard.

 Step 2: Click All apps, and then scroll down to the Windows Ease of Access.
 Click on Windows Ease of Access and then click On-Screen Keyboard to open it.

 Step 1: Open the Settings app, and then click Ease of Access.

-Step 2: On the Ease of Access page, select Keyboard on the left side pane, and then switch the toggle button under On-Screen Keyboard to the On position to turn on the On-Screen keyboard.
+Step 2: On the Ease of Access page, select Keyboard on the left-side panel, and then switch the toggle button under On-Screen Keyboard to the On position to turn on the On-Screen Keyboard.